msharr/Visualising-RR-Through-Music/README.md

 `Exclusion Duration` - Excludes bars below value in seconds.
 Off by default as useful information may be excluded - use with caution.

 `Min Tempo` & `Max Tempo` - Min Tempo < x < Max Tempo, heart rates (BPMs) below min tempo and above max tempo are excluded.

+Next you must select the data by clicking the `Patients` button.
+Please select an appropriate `.txt` file, example shown below.

 ## Data format